Lisa Rinna: 2000–2013: Continued work in television and hosting

-In 2011, Rinna appeared on Nickelodeon's Big Time Rush as Brooke Diamond.
-Rinna then competed in season 4 of The Celebrity Apprentice.
-She was eliminated after being the project manager on the second task, writing and performing a children's book.
-Rinna returned to the show in its sixth season as one of the "All-Stars" contestants.
-After being eliminated from that roster, she appeared on the May 13, 2013, episode of Late Night with Jimmy Fallon with Lil Jon to discuss their time on the show.
+In 2011, Rinna competed in the fourth season of the reality competition series The Celebrity Apprentice; she was eliminated after being the project manager on the second task, writing and performing a children's book.
+In May, she guest starred on Nickelodeon's musical sitcom Big Time Rush as James Maslow's character's mother, Brooke Diamond.

 Rinna and her husband Harry Hamlin jointly owned the Belle Gray clothing boutique in Sherman Oaks, California in 2011.
-They closed the store in 2012 because, by then, both had grown too busy with their respective acting careers to manage it.
+They closed the store in 2012 because, both had grown too busy with their respective acting careers to manage it.

-Rinna began appearing in more commercials and print ads during this time in her career.
-She appeared in print ads for Mars Inc's M&M candies with Joey Fatone as part of the "There's an M&M in everyone" advertising campaign.
 In 2012, Rinna appeared in an infomercial for abdominal muscle toner "The Flex Belt" alongside Adrianne Curry, Denise Richards and Janet Evans.
 She has appeared in a television commercial for Taco Bell and an infomercial for Winsor Pilates.
 In 2012 to benefit the charity Dress for Success, she modeled an adult incontinence brief made by Depend under a tight-fitting evening gown.
-She appeared in print ads and commercials for Depend and, according to reports, Depend paid her $2 million to be their celebrity spokesperson.
+According to reports, Depend paid her $2 million to be their celebrity spokesperson.

 In April 2012, Rinna brought her collection to QVC as the Lisa Rinna Collection.
+In 2013, she returned to The Celebrity Apprentice for its "All-Stars" season.